ceilfors/ruby-koans-exercise/README.md

 I guess this is down to whether you want to have side effects in our original String or not? http://stackoverflow.com/a/4684507/2464295

+## symbols

+> Why do we convert the list of symbols to strings and then compare against the string value rather than against symbols?

+Because once you can't expect two different object types to be the same.
+One is Symbol, another one is String

+The question could be asking why don't we just do `all_symbols.include?(:test_symbol)` too. http://stackoverflow.com/a/4686160/2464295

+> Why is it not a good idea to dynamically create a lot of symbols?

+Because once it's created, it will be kept forever in memory until the ruby process dies (Can't be garbage collected).